 We strongly encourage you to make an appointment to discuss your degree options!
 Contact the Registrar's Office any time to schedule a degree consultation.
-If you are pursuing an honours degree, you will eventually need to meet with the honours coordinator of the department(s) that interests you.
-We can help you identify who you need to contact and by when.
+If you are pursuing an honours degree, you will need to meet with the honours coordinator of the department(s) that interests you.